-There are times when so many steelhead will enter smaller rivers that they are so concentrated that anglers can sometimes catch 50 or more in a day.
+There are times when so many steelhead will enter smaller streams that they are so concentrated that anglers can sometimes catch 50 or more in a day.

-The great thing about steelhead fishing in rivers is that steelhead can sometimes be caught in rivers 12 months of the year and that they like to eat once they enter the river.
+The great thing about steelhead fishing in rivers is that steelhead can sometimes be caught in rivers 12 months of the year.
+The cool thing about steelhead is that they like to eat even after they enter the river.

 When Do The Steelhead Enter Rivers – Timing The Runs

-There are certain things that trigger the steelhead to run and if you know what they are you can be there on the good days.
+There are certain things that trigger the steelhead to run, and if you know what they are you can be there on the best days.

-In most areas, the bulk of the steelhead will enter the rivers in the fall and in the spring.
-Some steelhead will also enter the river in the summer which we call summer-run fish, and some will enter the river in the winter.
+In most areas, the bulk of the steelhead will enter the rivers in late fall and in the spring.
+Some steelhead will also enter the river in the summer which we call summer-run fish, and some will also enter the river in the winter.